 Texas Sheet Cake icing is stirred in a saucepan and poured over the cake.
 It sets up like fudge that’s soft on the bottom and flaky on the top.
 It can be made with or without nuts.

 As for the cake, it’s one layer, calls for either buttermilk or sour cream, and can be made with or without cinnamon.
 Lady Bird Johnson’s Mexican Chocolate Cake, which some claim to be the original Texas Sheet Cake, is made with cinnamon.

 Now I’d like to say that as a Texan I’m very experienced at making this cake, but the truth is it’s too big to make for just our family.
 For events, it’s inevitable one of my relatives will make it, therefore I bring something different.
 So unfortunately I don’t have a ton of great Texas Sheet Cake photos.
 Here are some older ones.

 Update: I recently tested this recipe in a Nordicware half sheet pan with lid which measure around 12×17.
 The cake was a lot thinner and bake time was exactly 15 minutes at 375.

-- 1/3 cup unsweetened natural (not Dutch) cocoa powder
+- 1/3 cup unsweetened cocoa powder natural works best

 - 1 cup water